-Coeliac disease is a condition that affects the small bowel, caused by an abnormal immune response, or sensitivity, to a dietary protein known as gluten.
-Gluten is found in wheat, rye and barley, and most types of oats.
-Sensitivity to gluten causes inflammation and damage to the small intestine, and sometimes the damage is so severe that the intestine is unable to absorb essential nutrients, leading to malnutrition.
+Coeliac disease is a condition caused by an abnormal immune response, or sensitivity, to a dietary protein known as gluten.
+Gluten is found in wheat, rye and barley.

 Coeliac disease affects about one per cent of Australians, and has been diagnosed more frequently in recent years.
 Many people with coeliac disease do not realise they have it.

 Coeliac disease is an immune disorder thought to be caused by a combination of genetic and environmental factors.

 There are several genes associated with coeliac disease – the most important are called HLA DQ2 and HLA DQ8.
 Nearly every person with coeliac disease has either or both of these genes.
 However, many people with these genes do not have coeliac disease, so other factors are also important in the development of coeliac disease.

 People of all ages can be affected, but symptoms only appear when gluten is part of the diet.
 Sometimes a stressful event, such as an infection, injury, or surgery, will trigger symptoms of coeliac disease.
 There are some factors that can put you at increased risk of developing coeliac disease, including:

 - a family history of the disease (if someone in your immediate family is affected, you have about a 10 per cent chance of having coeliac disease);

 - being Caucasian; and

 - having another genetic condition, such as Down syndrome or Turner syndrome.

 Some people with untreated coeliac disease will have conditions relating to the malabsorption of certain nutrients from the diet.